-I blame it on My Big Fat Greek Wedding.
+I didn't say it to Guy Raz when we talked for today's All Things Considered (you'll be able to hear the interview with that "Listen Now" button up there), but I blame it on My Big Fat Greek Wedding.
 That winsome little bridal blockbuster hit its stride in May of '02 and played straight through to Labor Day, establishing that 15-year-old boys weren't the only audience who'd go to summer films.
 Since then, wedding comedies have been a reliable -– and reliably annoying — hot-weather staple, almost always playing predominantly to women, with men attending dutifully as dates, much as they do at weddings themselves.

 This year as May arrived, Hollywood tossed a whole bouquet of bridal comedies at the multiplex — Something Borrowed, Jumping the Broom, and Bridesmaids all opening in the space of eight days.
 And surprise of surprises, this time, one of them actually turns out to be amusing enough — or at any rate, calculated enough — to appeal to folks with y chromosomes.

 The quasi-official narrative is that that's because — unlike Something Borrowed in which bride and maid of honor compete for the groom, and Jumping the Broom in which the mothers of bride and groom trade glares for two hours –- the ensemble flick Bridesmaids is essentially a raucous male comedy that just happens to star women.
 The studio is selling it as a boisterous farce with the occasional gross-out –- the sort of thing that would usually star a Seth Rogen or a Zack Galifinakis.
 Think The Hangover, basically, but with a distaff cast.